Six of the biggest challenges in eCommerce businesses today – and how to fix them

 As a result, the eCommerce industry exploded and outperformed analysts’ forecasts.
 It finally resulted in an extra 19% increase in revenue in 2020, exceeding estimates by 22% in retail sales the following year.

-The tables have turned in 2022.
-As the world moves closer to post-pandemic freedom, eCommerce is becoming an increasingly complex business to break into.
+The tables have turned in 2023.
+As the world embraces post-pandemic freedom, eCommerce is becoming an increasingly complex business to break into.
 Small eCommerce businesses are trying to compete with large companies in terms of pricing, delivery, and return policies.

 Here are the six most common eCommerce challenges your company may face today, and solutions on how to fix them.